rainmatter-foundation/rainmatter.org/content/partners.md

 ## Investments

-We are supporting climate startups looking to solve for various problems in the climate change space too.
-You can check out all of our investments [here](https://rainmatter.com/climate/)
+While we have been primarily focusing on grants for non-profit organizations chasing impact in the climate space, we have also met several startups trying to ideate and build in this space.
+You can check out all of our investments [here](https://rainmatter.com/climate/).

 --------------